amanudde1999/InteGrapher/README.md

 This will create the executable file and the object files.

 Then go to the client directory and in terminal use the following command:

 				 "make upload && serial-mon"

 Wait for the serial-mon to load and then quit serial-mon by pressing contol-a then x and then enter to Leave the MiniCom.

-Now go to the computer directory and type "./serialtest"
+Now go to the computer directory and type:

+					"./serialtest"

 Wait for server to print all the messeges until it shows "Waiting for client to reply for the preveios message"